Best 3D Printer for Beginners UK 2026

 The CFS unit is sold separately (the combo bundle includes it).
 If you start with the standalone printer, you can add CFS later when you're ready.
 That makes it a sensible first printer even if you don't plan to use multi-colour straight away.

-For more on how multi-colour 3D printing works and whether it's right for you, see our multi-colour 3D printing guide.
+For more on how multi-colour 3D printing works and whether it's right for you, see my multi-colour 3D printing guide.

 The printer price isn't the whole picture.
-Here's what you'll actually spend in your first month:
+Beyond the printer itself, here's what you'll spend on essentials in your first month:

 | Item | Ender 3 V3 SE | A1 Mini | Kobra 2 Neo | Adventurer 5M | SV06 ACE | K2 SE |